 Many Workers’ Compensation Injuries involve the Musculoskeletal System.
 Orthopedics is a field of medicine which is involved in the treatment of musculoskeletal medical problems.
-This article will discuss the field of Orthopedics, what fields they cover, and how it relates to musculoskeletal work injuries and Board Certification.
+This article will discuss the field of Orthopedics, what areas of body systems they cover, and how it relates to musculoskeletal work injuries, Board Certification will be discussed.

 What Is the Field of Orthopedics?